 Shine a light on your team’s achievements.

 AFHTO’s “Bright Lights” Awards recognize AFHTO members’ leadership, outstanding work and the significant progress being made to improve the value interprofessional primary care teams across Ontario deliver.
-Select award recipients will receive an education grant.

 Bright Lights Award recipients are:

 - Innovators – making small changes for maximum impact to improve patient experience and outcomes